cryostatio/cryostat-legacy/COMMANDS.md

     ###### usage
     `help`
     ###### synopsis
     Lists available commands.
-The output may vary depending on whether the client has an active connection to a target JVM.
+This may vary depending on various factors, such as whether a recording archive directory exists and has appropriate permissions.

 * #### `scan-targets`
     ###### usage